smcneece/ha-esunpower/README.md

 # Enhanced SunPower: The most feature-rich and best supported Home Assistant integration for your SunPower/SunStrong PVS

-## ⚠️ IMPORTANT: v2025.11.4 Release Notice
+## ⚠️ IMPORTANT: Release Notice

-**This release contains untested battery control features (from v2025.11.3) but was released publicly to fix critical migration bugs (Issues #33 & #34).**
+**This release contains new battery control features (from v2025.11.3) but was released publicly to fix critical migration bugs (Issues #33 & #34).**

 - **Migration fix implemented**: State class compatibility with krbaker restored (awaiting user validation)
-- ⚠️ **Battery control untested**: Select entities for battery mode/reserve (requires real-world testing)
+- ⚠️ **Battery control**: Select entities for battery mode/reserve - in early testing but working great so far!
 - **Recommendation**: Non-battery users can update safely.
-Battery users should wait for beta testing completion or help test in [Discussion #28](https://github.com/smcneece/ha-esunpower/discussions/28).
+Battery users please report any issues with battery controls, and monitor your system closely.

 ---